 How Your Medical Records Affect Your Claim

-On top of being important for your health, a proper examination with a medical professional is also important for any personal injury claim you may intend on filing.
-Many insurance companies, even during the current pandemic, will require that you have a medical exam before they will approve you for compensation.
-With no exam, they may try to claim that you aren’t actually suffering from serious injuries, and thus do not need a high settlement.
+In addition to being important for your health, a proper examination with a medical professional is also important for any personal injury claim you may make.
+Most insurance companies, even during the current pandemic, require that you have a medical exam and treatment before they will authorize payment of fair compensation for you.
+With no exam, they will claim that you aren’t actually suffering from serious injuries, and thus should not get a large settlement.

-But even with an exam and diagnosis, an insurance company may still try to minimize your compensation.
+But even with an exam and diagnosis, an insurance company will likely try to minimize your compensation.
 This type of behavior is exactly why we at NordstrandBlack PC take our work so seriously.
-If you have been involved in a serious accident that was caused by someone else’s negligence, then you deserve proper compensation.
-We understand why going to the doctor or hospital may be a frightening prospect, but we can work with you and your healthcare provider to make sure that you are as safe as possible, while also getting the exam you need for a claim.
+If you have been involved in a serious accident that was caused by someone else’s negligence, then you deserve full compensation.
+We understand why going to the doctor or hospital may be a frightening prospect, but we can work with you and your healthcare provider to make sure that you are as safe as possible, while also getting the exam and treatment you need to maximize the value of your claim.
 To work with a skilled and thorough Santa Barbara personal injury attorney, call our firm at (805) 962-2022.